-We have audited the accompanying financial statements of the business-type activities and the fiduciary fund of the Old Bridge Municipal Utilities Authority (hereafter referred to as the Authority), a component unit of the Township of Old Bridge, County of Middlesex, State of New Jersey, as of and for the years ended May 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the fiduciary fund of Old Bridge Municipal Utilities Authority (hereafter referred to as the "Authority"), a component unit of the Township of Old Bridge, County of Middlesex, State of New Jersey as of and for the years ended May 31, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Authority, as of May 31, 2023 and 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the fiduciary fund of the Authority, as of May 31, 2024 and 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.